Tonghak Peasant Revolution: Hoengseong, Wonju, and Hongcheon

-Rebels of these regions were mostly guerrillas in a mountainous terrain.
+Rebels of these regions were primarily guerrillas in mountainous terrain.
 The rebel leader was the legendary Cha Giseok, the Great Jeobju of the Gwandong Region.
 He led 1,000 rebels, who punished corrupt Yangban and collected taxes from merchants.
 It is said that Cha killed hundreds of Yangban.

-On October 13, Cha attacked Dongchang, where the taxes collected in Gangwon were brought to Seoul by boat.
+On 13 October, Cha attacked Dongchang, where the taxes collected in Gangwon were brought to Seoul by boat.
 He burned down Dongchang and gave the taxes to the peasants.
 The magistrate of Hongcheon reports that after the destruction of Dongchang, more and more people joined Cha's army.

-The government asked Maeng Yeongjae, a Confucian scholar, to conquer Cha's 'crowd of roving thieves'.
-Maeng, who was suppressing the rebels of Yicheon at the time, gladly obliged.
-On October 21, Maeng and Cha battled in the Jangya Fields, in which more than 30 rebels were killed.
-The rebels fled to Seoseok, into a pass called 'Seonang Pass'.
-It was so named because there was an altar to the deity Seonangshin in the pass.
+The government asked Maeng Yeongjae, a Confucian scholar, to conquer Cha's 'crowd of roving thieves.'
+Maeng, suppressing the rebels of Yicheon at the time, gladly obliged.
+On 21 October, Maeng and Cha battled in the Jangya Fields, in which more than 30 rebels were killed.
+The rebels fled to Seoseok, into the 'Seonang Pass.'
+It was so named because there was an altar to the deity Seonangshin in the past.

-On October 22, 2,000 rebels were killed in the consequent Battle of Jajak Pass, the largest battle in Gangwon Province before the Korean War.
+On 22 October, 2,000 rebels were killed in the consequent Battle of Jajak Pass, the largest battle in Gangwon Province before the Korean War.
 The rebels lacked guns, and they used birch branches as weapons.
-They also lacked pots, and cooked rice over cattle hide.
-Because of the narrowness of the pass, the rebels were crowded, and it was easy for Maeng's troops to fire into the camp and kill rebels.
-Maeng himself reports that "it was impossible to see how many died", but descendants have given an estimate of 1,800~2,000.
-Descendants also report that the battle continued for three or four days.
-The Seonang Pass was renamed Jajak Pass, because the blood made a 'Jajak' sound as it rolled down the pass.
+They also lacked pots and cooked rice over cattle hide.
+Because of the narrowness of the pass, the rebels were crowded, and it was easy for Maeng's troops to fire into the camp and kill the rebels.
+Maeng himself reports that "it was impossible to see how many died," but descendants have estimated 1,800~2,000.
+Descendants also note that the battle continued for three or four days.
+The Seonang Pass was renamed Jajak Pass because the blood made a 'Jajak' sound as it rolled down the pass.

-On October 26, the survivors, including Cha, regathered.
-On November 11, they began the Battle of Mount Odae, in which Maeng's soldiers surrounded Mount Odae and began to climb it and defeat the rebels inside.
-100 rebels were killed, and 40 houses were burned.
-Cha was captured on November 14, and beheaded for treason in Chuncheon.
+On 26 October, the survivors, including Cha, regathered.
+On 11 November, they began the Battle of Mount Odae, in which Maeng's soldiers surrounded Mount Odae and began to climb it and defeat the rebels inside.
+One hundred rebels were killed, and 40 houses were burned.
+Cha was captured on 14 November and beheaded for treason in Chuncheon.

 Hwanghae

-In 1893, the Joseon Dynasty banned gold mining in Hwanghae Province.
-Although Hwanghae leaders, such as Kim Gu the 'Baby Jeobju' (Kim Gu was eighteen at the time, compared to the 40-year-old Jeon Bongjun or the 32-year-old Son Byeongheui), were believers in Donghak, most of the rebels were gold miners.
+1893, the Joseon Dynasty banned gold mining in Hwanghae Province.
+Although Hwanghae leaders, such as Kim Gu the 'Baby Jeobju' (Kim Gu was eighteen at the time, compared to the 40-year-old Jeon Bong-jun or the 32-year-old Son Byong-hi), were believers in Donghak, most of the rebels were gold miners.
 Lieutenant Suzuku classified Hwanghae rebels in three ways: